 Prevention is the best cure for all kinds of parasites, so it’s important to establish an effective parasite control program for your cat while they are still young.
 Use our Flea, Tick and Worm Treatment Finder to understand the best parasite prevention options for your cat based on their age, lifestyle and environment.

-Over-the-counter cat parasite prevention can be administered as a tablet, spot-on or spray.
+Over-the-counter cat parasite prevention can be administered as a tablet, spot-on, spray or collar.
 These products have unique benefits with some providing protection from more than one cat parasite, including fleas, ticks, intestinal worms and even heartworm.

 Do I still need to protect my cat if they’re kept indoors?